signavio/tech-blog/_posts/2017-02-08-dealing-with-client-legacy.md

 When I think of legacy code I mean one of the following:

-- Dead code (code that isn't just in your application anymore)
+- Dead code (code that isn't used in your application anymore)
 - "Finished" code: features that change so little that they are not being refactored in a long time
 - Too complex code that is very hard to change and therefore isn't changed
 - Good, refactored code that needs to change because you